The Camino de Santiago Pilgrimage

 Pilgrims Pack: a MEDSEAS daypack with your informational tour program, daily itinerary, route map, your shell, and your Pilgrim’s passport (Credencial).

-Packing list: recommendations on what to bring along on your trip as well as ‘Your Camino’ which answers questions regarding clothes to bring, tips, and other useful topics.
+Packing list: recommendations on what to bring along on your trip as well as ‘Your Camino’ which answers questions regarding cloths to pack, tips, and other useful topics.

 Euros to be collected at check-in – 75€ per person